johnonline35/mirror-ai-llmflow/README.md

   `Assess whether the user prompt "{prompt}" is possible given the following tools: {tools}.
    Your response should include a valid JSON object with two keys:
-   "success": boolean (true if the prompt is possible, false otherwise) "feedback": string (explanation of your assessment)
+   "success": boolean (true if the prompt is possible, false otherwise) "feedback": string (explanation of your assessment)`, {

-   Respond only with the JSON object, no additional text.`, {
     model: 'gpt-4-2024-05-13',
     maxTokens: 150,